ashleymaeconard/TIMEOR/README.md

     2. Shiny server will be running on port 9000

 ### DRSC/TRiP Functional Genomics Resources at Harvard Medical School Core Facility
-Webtool hosting coming soon.
-You will be able to visit through www.timeor.org or at https://fgr.hms.harvard.edu/tools for web.
+Website hosting coming soon.
+You will be able to visit through www.timeor.org or at https://fgr.hms.harvard.edu/tools.

 Run TIMEOR
 ===================